niclastegner/factorio/start-up/README.md

 ![red-green-science-v1](images/red-green-science-v1.png)

 Go back to the old semi-automated red science and remove it.
-Create five labs, extend the transport belt for the red and green packs and place the labs adjacent to the transport belt:
+Create seven labs, extend the transport belt for the red and green packs and place the labs adjacent to the transport belt:
 ![red-green-labs](images/red-green-labs.png)

 ## Summary